 (c) a student who does not make satisfactory progress for the third time under Rule 8(1) is assigned a progress status of 'Excluded';

 (d) a student who does not make satisfactory progress under Rule 8(2) is assigned a progress status of 'On Probation' unless they have been assigned a progress status of 'Suspended' or 'Excluded' for failure to make satisfactory progress under Rule 8(1).

-10. Applicants are not normally permitted to defer admission to this course and are expected to commence their course in the offered intake only.
+10. Applicants are not permitted to defer admission to this course and are expected to commence their course in the offered intake only.
 Applicants seeking admission to an alternative intake must submit a new application for that intake.

 11. Students may be granted up to 48 points of credit, normally eight units.